catilac/CARL/BROWSER-INFO.md

   - safari: rotations do not work, but video does (LOL AR SIMULATOR)
   - chrome: just does not work...might need to double check

-## iPhone 7? (char update this plz)
+## iPhone 8
-  - firefox: ?
+  - firefox: camera feed doesnt work but everything else does
-  - safari: ?
+  - safari: works!
-  - chrome: ?
+  - chrome: doesnt work